skynet-im/skynet/protocol.md

 ```

 ### **0x02** CreateAccount ![networkUp] ###
 This packet is sent when the user registers a new account.
 After e-mail address verification is completed, the server has to create the loopback channel and send a _PasswordUpdate_ packet as base revision.
 For further account initialization see _SyncFinished_.
+If this packet is sent referencing an unconfirmed account with the correct password, the confirmation mail is sent again.
 ```vpsl
 <String AccountName><Byte[32] KeyHash>
 ```